goeiebook/creativelab/narrative.md

 Edit the snippet.
 Reduce complexity by a bit and resubmit.
 Repeat until the submission goes through.
 Eventually it does.
 That proves it.
 The problem was invalid timeline values and too many shapes.
 So there is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 Reasonable, even.
 Embarassing.

 Begin again with a clean snippet.
-Generate a set of points.
+Generate a random set of coordinates.
 Add some random handleIns and handleOuts.
 Multiply by trigometric functions.
 Divide by a constant value.
 The result looks like fireworks.
 How it works is not completely clear.
 But to an outsider it would seem designed.

 ![burst][burst]
 [live](https://www.creativelab5.com/s/31KE8L). [code](https://github.com/goeiebook/creativelab/blob/master/snippets/31KE8L.js).

 ---

-Discoveries about the ball begin to emerge after three days of play.
-Aside from becoming better at manipulating it, I'm also begin to note character details.
-Such as the sound it makes in different environments. _Splat_ when it's bounced into a buddle (which also substantially reduces the return energy).
-Long tailed reverberations follow when bounced through a culvert.
+Good observations of the ball began after three days of play.
+Aside from becoming better at manipulating it, I also noted details of it's character.
+Such as the sound when it bounced in different environments. _Splat_ when it landed in a puddle (which also substantially reduced the return energy).
+Long beautiful reverberations when bounced on a sidewalk through a culvert.

-![spectrogram of a tunnel bounce][tunnelbounce]
+![spectrogram of a tunnel bounce][tunnelbounce] [youtube](https://youtu.be/8KXGaB3PApY).

-[youtube](https://youtu.be/8KXGaB3PApY).

 ---

 Dividing two-dimensional coordinates by a third number is called foreshortening.
-I learn this reading about [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
+I learned that term while reading about [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
 It's not something one needs to know.
 Toolkits like [ThreeJS](http://threejs.org/) take care of it for you.
-But maybe with some disciplined application 3D things could be coaxed from the Creative Lab 5 application.
-Maybe a few more profile views will be generated.
+But maybe some disciplined application could tease 3D things from Creative Lab 5 application.
+Maybe a few more profile views could be collected.

-Ah hell, I'm getting addicted.
+Ah hell, I was becoming addicted.
 So it goes, into the small hours of the morning.
 Setting handle values to 0's results in right angles.
-Read on Wikipedia about the role of a focal length multiplier.
+Wikipedia described the role of a focal length multiplier.
 Be aware that if the z coorindate is zero, you'll be dividing by zero.
 If your z-coordinate is less than zero things are going to turn upside down.
 And then, suddenly, [something works](https://www.creativelab5.com/s/uNwej3).

 ![boxillusion][uNwej3]
 [live](https://www.creativelab5.com/s/uNwej3). [code](https://github.com/goeiebook/creativelab/blob/master/snippets/uNwej3.js).

 ---

 The basketball was no longer in the tree.
-It vanished.
+It was nowhere to be seen.
 Sometimes stories just end.
 Maybe the story could be continued as fiction.
 A bird took the basketball.

-I continued to bounce the ball everywhere I went.
+I continued to bounce the white ball everywhere I went.
 Surprising observations resulted.
 For instance, strangers would smile and greet.
 "Hello", "Nice day", and so on.
 I won't pretend to understand why that was happening.
 But maybe it's disarming to see someone play.
 Neurochemical psychological sociology.
-There is utility in the discovery.
+There is utility in such a discovery.
 One could use it as a confidence trick, if so inclined.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
 Shalom, shalom.
 About ten minutes later he had $200 of my dollars in his pocket.
 His baby daughter needed money for medication.
 He said I could stay in his house in Tel Aviv.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
 We rode the subway together, in silence.
 Both of us knew what the other knew.
 It was an awkard ride.